 It is strongly advised to avoid any food that may have resulted in a previous adverse reaction or anaphylaxis.

 Are there any medication restrictions prior to testing?

 Immunosuppressive drugs such as oral or intranasal corticosteroids (prednisone, beclomethasone, fluticasone, triamcinolone), and topical cortisone suspensions and creams, may affect test results.
 The suggested time period to abstain from these is 4 weeks.

 What is an allergic cross-reaction?

 Cross-reactivity is an important consideration in allergy assessment.
 When the immune system mounts a response to a protein of similar moiety to a known allergen, adverse reactions may occur.
-This is especially evident between pollen, fruits and vegetables.
-Sensitivity to latex for example shows extensive cross-reactivity with certain foods, including banana, avocado and mango which may lead to clinical allergic reactions.
+One example is sensitivity to latex shows extensive cross-reactivity with certain foods including banana, avocado and mango.
 Natural rubber latex is a common ingredient found in many products including balloons, appliance cords, hearing aids, swimwear, condoms, rubber bands, and medical and dental supplies such as masks, gloves, syringes, catheters and bandages.

 Part of this information came from US BioTek Laboratories, Inc.